Home

 • "He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him."

-Keeping means to "hold close," or to "guard from loss."
-In other words, to preserve it that we can never fall away from the faith.
-Those who won't keep God's word, "the truth is not in them."
-Thus true belief is manifested in our earnest desire to obedience, and unbelief manifested in living in disobedience.
-The man of lawfulness versus the man of lawlessness.
+These are strong words!
+Keeping means to hold close, or to guard against loss.
+In other words, to preserve it that it's not adulterated and not compromised.
+No one can keep the law (not sin) but we can keep His commandments. i.e., belief in His Word and not adulterate them.
+Those who won't keep God's Word, God says that the truth is not in them.
+Thus we see that true belief is manifested in our earnest desire to faithfulness and obedience, and unbelief is manifested in unfaithfulness and living in disobedience.
+The man of law-fulness versus the man of law-lessness.

 Once God has given you grace to recognize your sin and you have repented, sought God, and believed on Him, then you will receive His blessing.
 An outward sign of the inward cleansing by the Holy Spirit is to be baptized in His name by water.
 So what does prevent you from receiving the blessing?